BJJ BLACK BELT

-I received my BJJ black belt in June 2010 from Robert Drysdale; people a lot smarter than me about the sport’s history estimate there were fewer than 3,000 BJJ black belts walking the planet at the time.
+I was awarded my black belt in June 2010 from ADCC world champion Robert Drysdale; at the time, fewer than 3,000 BJJ black belts walked the planet.

-I was fortunate in 2016 to give a TEDx talk on Brazilian Jiu Jitsu (a speech titled “Building a Better World With Brazilian Jiu Jitsu,” where I was joined on stage by one of my students, Analynn Molina, and UFC women’s champion Miesha Tate.
+In Las Vegas, in 2016, I delivered one of the first-ever TEDx talks about Brazilian Jiu Jitsu titled “Building a Better World With Brazilian Jiu Jitsu.”
+I was joined on stage by one of his students, Analynn Molina, and UFC women’s champion Miesha Tate.

 - Ranked No.1 BJJ black belt in the world (36+ years, featherweight) by IBJJF in 2013;

-- Recruited to be a Division I college wrestler by the University of Maryland in 1992;
+- In high school, placed third at the Maryland State High School Championships and was recruited to be a Division I college wrestler by the University of Maryland in 1992.

-I began training Brazilian Jiu Jitsu in 2001 under Prof. Pedro Sauer, earning his blue belt from the world-renowned instructor.
-A year later, I relocated to Las Vegas for work and began studying with Amilcar Cipili (a black belt under Rigan Machado at the time).
-I eventually started training with Robert Drysdale and was awarded my black belt in June 2010 after placing third at the IBJJF Gi World Championships in the adult division at 38 years old.
+I began training Brazilian Jiu Jitsu in 2001 under Prof. Pedro Sauer, earning my blue belt from the world-renowned instructor.
+A year later, I relocated to Las Vegas for work and began studying with Amilcar Cipili.
+I started training with Robert Drysdale and was awarded my black belt in June 2010 after placing third at the IBJJF Gi World Championships in the adult division at 38 years old.

 Over the past 16 years, I have personally trained and sparred with dozens of the biggest names in the Ultimate Fighting Championship and the Jiu Jitsu scene.
 Training partners have included: Andre Galvao, Leo Vieira, Robert Drysdale, Nick Diaz, Michelle Nicolini, Gabi Garcia, Ryan Hall, burgeoning BJJ superstars Tammi and Mikey Musumeci; world champions Lucas Leite, Eduardo Telles, Fernando Margarida, Gilbert “Durinho” Burns and Rodrigo “Comprido” Medeiros; Olympics bronze medalist Alexis Vila (wrestling), UFC champions Anthony Pettis, Miesha Tate and T.J.
 Dillashaw; UFC No. 1 contenders Joseph Benavidez and Gray Maynard, World Extreme Cagefighting champion and MMA pioneer Miguel Torres, Martin Kampmann, Tyson Griffin, four-time black belt world champion Fredson Paixao, Ricky Lundell, Dave Camarillo, Walter Vital and many others.